tomordonez/tomordonez.github.io/_posts/2018-12-09-web-scraping-with-python.md

     fh.setFormatter(formatter)
     logger.addHandler(fh)

-Then `logger` can be used as in the following examples.
+Then `logger` can be used as this:

 Example 1: